What Is Machine Learning? A Simple Explanation

 ❓ People Also Ask

-What is machine learning and how does it actually work?
+What is machine learning and how is it different from regular programming?

-How much does machine learning cost and what are the risks?
+Is machine learning expensive and what are the main risks?

 💬